-Knowing how to saute vegetables is a basic and key skill we can all benefit from mastering – whether you’re making stir-fry, a simple side dish, or a component of a more complicated recipe like a veggie lasagna.
+Knowing how to sauté vegetables is a basic skill we can all benefit from mastering – whether you’re making a stir-fry, a simple sautéed veg side dish, or a component of a more complex recipe like lasagna.

 - 1 to 2 tablespoons cooking oil